IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 # Objectives

-In this optional module, you reconfigure the Lookup Manager application that you created in the modul 7.
+In this optional module, you reconfigure the Lookup Manager application that you created in the [module 7](http://ibmstreams.github.io/streamsx.tutorial.teda/docs/2.0.0/Module-7/).
 You use the Application Configuration feature to specify database credentials in the streams application.

 At the end of this module, your application reads the database credentials form streams platform and uses the database as source of the lookup information.